ThomasWong2022/ThomasWong2022.github.io/_posts/THOR.md

 A new method which combines classical and machine learning techniques for feature engineering and sequence modelling.
 A hybrid approach which demonstrate robust performances for high dimensional time-series.

+## TrendFollower2.0

+An enhanced implmentation of trend following strategies with improved robustness and lower risks than the standard implmentation of moving averages.